Recommended resources are based solely on the writer's personal experience.

 email@example.com is their email....

-Update 6/20/2017: Ruta Sana is now offering to deliver fresh Organic Fruits and Vegetables to your home in the Grecia area.
+Update 10/19/2017: Ruta Sana is now offering to deliver fresh Organic Fruits and Vegetables to your home in the Grecia area.
 Payment is due on delivery.
 Click here for a typical order sheet, the file is in Microsoft Excel.
 This program is similar to what is called Community Supported Agriculture in the US - and it's great to see this happening in Grecia.
 As an additional service, if organic is not available you can opt for commercial, and each item that falls into this category is very clearly marked.